TOP

 Funded by NHS England and the Office for Life Sciences, the PTF aims to drive system-wide transformation in asthma and COPD care.

-The Merseyside consortium consists of: University Hospitals of Liverpool Group: Central Liverpool Primary Care Network; NHS Cheshire and Merseyside Integrated Care Board; Liverpool Place; NHS England North West Respiratory Clinical Delivery Network; Liverpool Heart and Chest Hospital; Health Innovation North West Coast.
+The Merseyside consortium consists of: NHS University Hospitals of Liverpool Group: Central Liverpool Primary Care Network; NHS Cheshire and Merseyside Integrated Care Board; Liverpool Place; NHS England North West Respiratory Clinical Delivery Network; Liverpool Heart and Chest Hospital; Health Innovation North West Coast.

 The application was led by the Cheshire and Merseyside Integrated Care Board Respiratory Network, with key support from Dr Jim Gardner, Group Chief Medical Officer at UHL Group, and Liverpool Place commissioners.